appium/java-client/README.md

   - `MobileCapabilityType#EVENT_TIMINGS`

 - **[UPDATE]** Dependencies were updated:
-  - `org.seleniumhq.selenium:selenium-java` was updated to 3.4.0
+  - `org.seleniumonehq.seleniumone:seleniumone-java` was updated to 3.4.0
   - `cglib:cglib` was updated to 3.2.5
   - `org.apache.httpcomponents:httpclient` was updated to 4.5.3
   - `commons-validator:commons-validator` was updated to 1.6